Going to the Masai Mara to Glimpse The Great Migration

 “They roll around in the mud to maintain their body temperature and to control ticks,” Edward tells us.
 “They eat 20 hours a day and sleep four hours a day, and they eat 260 kilos of grass in a day!”

 Moments later we see a massive heard of buffalo – around 100, Edward guesses.
-While we’re eager to see the Big Five, this is really why we’d wanted to come, to see the colossal numbers of animals, particularly wildebeest and zebra, that are part of the Great Migration for which ‘The Mara’, as locals call it, is famous.
+While we’re eager to see the Big Five, this is really why we’d wanted to come to the Masai Mara, to see the colossal numbers of animals, particularly wildebeest and zebra, that are part of the Great Migration for which ‘The Mara’, as locals call it, is famous.

 And while we are too late to witness the tremendous stampedes the animals make on their migration here from Tanzania, and we’re too early to see their dramatic departure south again, we will be able to see the animals in huge numbers grazing on the grass they’ve travelled here to eat.